Sena-dogan/Sena-dogan/README.md

-## Heyyy, I'm Sena 👻 🎸 💻📲
+### Hey there, I'm Sena! 👻 🎸 👩‍💻

-a mobile application developer who loves building apps with [Flutter](https://github.com/flutter/flutter).
-Currently studying at [Yildiz Technical University](https://yildiz.edu.tr/), I'm passionate about science, technology, and learning new things.

-You'll find here some of my projects and packages that showcase my skills and interests in the Flutter ecosystem.

-### Reach me
+Welcome to my little corner of the internet!

+I'm a **Mobile Developer** who absolutely adores building beautiful, smooth apps with **Flutter** 📱💖.

+When I'm not pushing pixels, I'm a student at **Yildiz Technical University** 🎓, diving deep into the world of **science and technology** 🧪.
+I'm basically fueled by curiosity (and probably too much coffee ☕).

+This is where I share the projects and packages I've crafted.
+Feel free to look around!

+---

+### ✨ Let's Connect & Collaborate!

+I'm always excited to learn from others and contribute to the open-source community.
+If you want to build something amazing, chat about tech, or just say hi, my DMs are always open!

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://tr.linkedin.com/in/zeynep-sena-dogan) [![Website Badge](https://img.shields.io/badge/Website-0A0A0A?style=for-the-badge&logo=google-chrome&logoColor=white)](https://sena-dogan.github.io/cv_bumblebee/)

-### Collaborate with me

-If you're interested in collaborating on a project or need help with something, feel free to reach out to me.
-I'm always happy to learn from others and contribute to the open-source community.